datacanuck/GettingandCleaningData/CodeBook.md

 Grouped by Activities and Subjects.
 Ran summarise_all on the grouped data set to compute the mean of the mean data.

+For more information on data, units used see features_info.txt from the UCI HAR data set.